 If there are multiple victims, they can charge you with multiple counts in one criminal complaint.
 It depends on the facts and circumstances of the case.
 If someone breaks into a locker room and takes a bunch of peoples’ items, that’s probably just going to be one count of theft.
 What elevates it to a robbery is when someone uses some sort of force or fear to effectuate the theft.

-How Can A Los Angeles County Robbery Attorney Reduce My Charges To A Lesser Offense?
+Can Robbery Charges Be Reduce To A Lesser Offense?

 For more information on Facing Theft Related Charges In Your Own Home, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 374-3952 today.